LuizHNLorena/QualitativeClustering/README.md

 The output will be a file in [CPLEX LP format](https://www.ibm.com/support/knowledgecenter/SSSA5P_12.5.0/ilog.odms.cplex.help/CPLEX/FileFormats/topics/LP.html) that can be used on any compatible solver.

 [LPCreator.h](LPCreator.h) is a single header-only library.
-It only depends on the [C++ standard library](http://en.cppreference.com/w/cpp/header), you don't need any 3rd party dependencies.
-Hence, to compile this code excerpt:
+Hence, to compile this code excerpt just type on Linux/Mac:

 ```
 g++ main.cpp -o main -std=c++11